Kyoto – Day 3

 Time to head back to the ryokan and freshen up before dinner.
 Our travelagent booked dinner for us at the tofu restaurant Mameya genzo.
 Unlike the monks in Koyasan, here they have no problem combining fish/meat and tofu so we are in for a treat with an introduction to the Kyoto kaiseki style dinner.

-Many different dishes in a specific order and with seasonal ingredients, first small appetizers with among others chestnut and sweet potato sweet_potato (omdat het herfst is), sashimi, a clear soup, simmered tofu …
+Many different dishes in a specific order and with seasonal ingredients, first small appetizers with among others chestnut and sweet potato (omdat het herfst is), sashimi, a clear soup, simmered tofu …

 Heaven on a plate.